 The Teaching Practicum Assignments ask you to wade into the weekly work of a writing teacher: designing a writing assignment prompt, grading student essays, and running part of a class session.
-All three of the TPAs are required, and will be evaluated as check-plus, check, or check-minus.
+All three of the TPAs are required, and will be evaluated as H (100%), S (85%) or U (70%).